dsaidgovsg/spark-custom/README.md

 [![CircleCI](https://circleci.com/gh/guangie88/spark-custom.svg?style=svg)](https://circleci.com/gh/guangie88/spark-custom)

 Experimental Dockerfile set-up for custom Spark build releases.
+Builds for both Debian and Alpine.

-This set-up is able to use a fixed-up `hive-exec-1.2.1.spark2.jar` with using integration with Hive.
+This set-up is able to use a fixed-up `hive-exec-1.2.1.spark2.jar` for Hadoop 3 when using integration with Hive.

 The current build arguments are supported: